-Actuarial gains or losses: Apportioned for each year as incurred using the straight-line method over a fixed period (10 to 11 years) and expensed in each of the following years
+When calculating retirement benefit obligations, the benefit formula method is used for attributing expected retirement benefits to the year-end.
+Actuarial gains or losses are apportioned for each year as incurred using the straight-line method over a fixed period (10 to 11 years) within the employees' average remaining service period and expensed in each of the following years.

-Some consolidated subsidiaries employ the simplified method for calculating retirement benefit obligations and periodic benefit costs, stating retirement benefit obligations at the amounts required as if all employees voluntarily terminate their employment as of the year-end.
+Some consolidated subsidiaries employ the simplified method for calculating retirement benefit obligations and periodic benefit costs, stating retirement benefit obligations at the amounts required as if all employees voluntarily terminate their employment as of March 31, 2024.